Edison Schuko

 For Lady Day, we were tasked with turning a black box theater into a jazz club.
 Rather than a traditional theatrical piece with standard riser seating, our approach for Lady Day was that we were building an immersive experience without the separation between the cast and audience.
 The entire room was set up as a 1950s nightclub with table seating.

 Given the very analog and natural vibe of the piece, the sound design was mostly based in realism.
 One opportunity we had to play with the surreal was the end of the show when Billie becomes too high to perform and we wanted to symbolically show her passing into the next life.
-Out of respect for the beauty of these very real and grounded instruments, I didn’t want to suddenly introduce a new and obviously synthetic element.
+To maintain the realism and grounded world of the jazz instruments, I didn’t want to suddenly introduce a new and obviously synthetic element.
 My solution was to build a specific reverb and echo effect on the verge of feedback.
 Not so that it produced actual feedback, but created a harmonic drone reflecting what the musicians were playing.
 This echo would grow fuller and fill throughout the house as Billie exited the stage.
-This effect was actually inspired by my days as a guitarist trying to replicate the opening to the Velvet Underground’s song, Sweet Jane.
-A part of the reason why I like to also mix the shows I design is that it allows me to incorporate design elements that are tactile, require delicate balance, and to connect me to my love of tweaking with guitar pedals and synthesizers live.
+In practice, this gave a sense of distance between the band and the audience and shifted the song into a more ethereal place.
+This effect was inspired by my days as a guitarist trying to replicate the opening to the Velvet Underground’s song, Sweet Jane.
+A part of the reason why I like to also mix the musicals I design is that it allows me to incorporate design elements that are tactile, require delicate balance, and to connect me to my love of tweaking with guitar pedals and synthesizers live.

 Below you can view system documentation I generated prior to the installation of Lady Day.